 The problem is that tablets are extremely appealing to children and adults alike.
 Thanks to their design, versatility and intuitive interfaces, tablets are a perfect way for children to draw, solve puzzles and be entertained on the move.
 Combine that with marketing efforts of digital media companies and app developers–whose measure of success tends to be the amount of time people are glued to their creation–and you have a toy that’s difficult to pry out of tiny hands.

 Many apps are designed to be stimulus-driven, with exciting audiovisual rewards for completing tasks.
 Christakis refers to this as the “I did it!” response, which triggers the reward pathway in the brain.
 “The delight a child gets from touching a screen and making something happen is both edifying and potentially addictive,” he says.

 Because of this, tablets and smartphones make for excellent pacifiers, particularly on long plane journeys and in restaurants.
 “The device itself is seen as a pleasurable source of comfort and parents play into that,” says Christakis.

-“The delight a child gets from touching a screen and making something happen is both edifying and potentially addictive.”
 “It’s pretty common,” says Jenny Radesky, assistant professor of pediatrics at University of Michigan.
 “It becomes the go-to, easiest tool the parent is using.”
 Although helpful in the short term, it’s important for young children to be able to develop internal mechanisms of self-regulation, whether that’s learning without constant rewards or being able to sit patiently without constant digital stimulation.

 Christakis says that, anecdotally, he and others are starting to see younger and younger patients using these devices compulsively.
 “We know there’s such a thing as problematic internet use in older children and adolescents, and it stands to reason that the same would happen with infants,” he says.
 And he’s doing research to find out more about this.